Troubleshoot IAM policies - AWS Identity and Access Management

 More than one JSON policy object

-An IAM policy must consist of one and only one JSON object.
+An IAM policy must consist of only one JSON object.
 You denote an object by placing { } braces around it.
-Although you can nest other objects within a JSON object by embedding additional { } braces within the outer pair, a policy can contain only one outermost pair of { } braces.
+You can nest other objects within a JSON object by embedding additional { } braces within the outer pair.
+A policy must contain only one outermost pair of { } braces.
 The following example is incorrect because it contains two objects at the top level (called out in red):

 You can, however, meet the intention of the previous example with the use of correct policy grammar.
 Instead of including two complete policy objects each with its own Statement element, you can combine the two blocks into a single Statement element.
 The Statement element has an array of two objects as its value, as shown in the following example (called out in bold):